microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2cuserflows-delete.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [b2xUserFlow](../resources/b2xuserflows.md)  objects in the response body.
+If successful, this method returns `204 No Content` response code.

 ## Example